Kami/libcloud-website-v2/source/getting-started.md

 # {{ page.title }}

-This page contains quick instructions on how to get up and running with Libcloud in just a couple of minutes.
+This page contains short instructions on how to get up and running with Libcloud in just a couple of minutes.

 ## Installation